Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 Baking soda is a strong cleaner.
 But if it sits on the surface it may react with the aluminum and cause damage.
 So keep it on the surface for a short time which is needed but make sure it is not kept for too long.

-Vintage aluminum cookware is easy to use for a long time if you keep it clean.
+Vintage aluminum things is easy to use for a long time if you keep it clean.
 You need to clean it regularly and in the right process.
 Discoloration and stains can be removed but you need to take care of your cookware to avoid further complications.
 This article provided you easy ways of how to clean vintage aluminum cookware.

-Hope you have loved this article which helped you to know how to clean vintage aluminum cookware and also how to protect them.
+Hope you have loved this article which helped you to know how to clean vintage cookware and also how to protect them.
 Let us know your opinions through your comments.
 Enjoy your day.